barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 The compiler will reject this code because we are violating one of Rust's basic assumptions by trying to take two mutable references to one piece of data [^mutref].
-It's also a well known fact that the compiler will reject the code even if we place it inside an unsafe block like so:
+Merely placing the same code into an `unsafe` block does not make it valid Rust code.
+The aliasing rules for references apply everywhere, so the compiler will _always_ assume they are true and optimize accordingly.
+It will stop you from violating them wherever it can.

 ```rust
 unsafe {